 In this context, it is important to revise the Belgian definition in the perspective of the IEA Task 40.
-The recent work of Subtask A, concerned with the definitions of NZEBs, states five major principles that any definition of NZEB should take into consideration [31, 30, 34].
+The recent work of Subtask A, concerned with the definitions of NZEBs, states five major principles that any definition of NZEB should take into consideration [30, 31, 34].
 Firstly, the (1) boundary conditions, which addresses (a) physical boundaries, (b) functionality, (c) effectiveness, (d) climate and (e) comfort.
-Second the (2) weighting system, which addresses (a) metrics, (b) accounting method and (c) asymmetric weighting.
+Secondly the (2) weighting system, which addresses (a) metrics, (b) accounting method and (c) asymmetric weighting.
 Thirdly, the net zero balance which addresses the (a) Items of the balance, (b) balancing period, (c) energy efficiency and (d) supply options.
 Fourthly, the temporal energy match regarding the (a) load match, (b) grids interaction and (c) carrier switching.
 Finally, the monitoring procedure and post occupancy protocol.
-A definition that does not take into account those five principles will be hardly comparable and consistent on long term.
+A definition that does not take into account those five principals will be hardly comparable and consistent on the long term.
 The five principles can be implemented on different levels and can include even detailed metrics such as embodied energy and the environmental impact [37-38].

-5. DISCUSSION AND CONCLUSION
+5. CONCLUSION

 In Belgium, a zero energy definition has been introduced for dwellings in the legal framework of income tax reduction.
-The emerging market of zero-energy certification has been developed by independent non-profit organizations by means of additions to passive houses labels and certification.
+The emerging market of zero-energy certification has been developed by independent non-profit organizations by means of additions to passive house labels.
 However, the existing definition requires more refinement and detail to address issues such as energy metric, minimum efficiency requirements, comfort, building typologies, urban scale, renewable energies, construction quality assurance, monitoring, energy matching and storage.

-The policy interpretation of 'net' or 'near' zero energy into workable local definitions can lead to different regional interpretations (Flemish, Walloon, Brussels Capital Region), depending on the adoption history of highly energy-efficient housing concept and the existence of specific policy programmes that have already introduced certain definitions.
-Also there is a conflict between the

-EPBD and the passive house standard approach.
+The policy interpretation of 'net' or 'near' zero energy into workable local definitions can lead to different regional interpretations (Flemish, Walloon, Brussels Capital Region), depending on the adoption history of highly energyefficient housing concepts and the existence of specific policy programmes that have already introduced certain definitions.
+Also, there is a conflict between the EPBD and the passive house standard approach.
 The question arises if there should be synchronization so one definition of NZEB for Belgium is a goal, or local definitions encapsulating regional situation of adoption history and specific policy programmes.
-Emerging labels, like those developed by Passiefhuis-Platform vzw might provide a case study for analysis.
+Emerging labels - for example passive house labels - and national standards - for example using the reference of the Norwegian passive house standard - might provide elements for further analysis.
 The European Union highlighted that future adaptations of the EPBD may be extended to include 'low energy or passive houses' as a requirement, setting a target date of 2020.
-A good coupling of the PH concept with the EPBD might be the first step towards a robust and consistent definition in Belgium.
+A good coupling of the PH concept within the EPBD recast might be the first step towards a robust and consistent definition in Belgium.